-As technology shrinks in size and increases in power, making smart wearable accessories that’s are worn on your fingers is becoming less of a challenge.
+As technology shrinks in size and increases in power, making smart wearable accessories that are worn on your fingers is becoming less of a challenge.

-Research suggests that we check our phone every six and a half minutes and many of these result from notifications that least interest us or can wait for us to attend to them later.
+Research suggests that we check our phone every six and a half minutes and much of this results from notifications that least interest us or can wait for us to attend to them later.
 With your cellular device tucked away in your pocket or bag, you can now use a smart ring to attend to only those notifications that deserve your attention.
 The rest can wait.

 Essential reading: Compare smart rings with our interactive tool

 Because your fingers have easy-to-sense arteries, some of these devices are also able to gather precise data on your body’s vital signals.
 Then there are others that can be used to unlock your doors or smartphones or even send SOS messages.

 Indistinguishable from regular jewellery in looks, smart rings are gradually edging their way into the mainstream.
 This is our pick of devices that combine fashion and technology into some seriously smart wearables.